thoughtbot/maintaining-open-source-projects/book/02-community.md

 ## On effective feedback

-Awareness of cognitive biases to be most useful while giving and receiving feedback in a productive manner, for both the reviewer and the reviewed.
+It's important to have an awareness and understanding of cognitive biases in order to be most useful while giving and receiving feedback in your project.
 A [cognitive bias] is a pattern of deviation in judgment from which inferences about other people and situations may be drawn in an illogical way.

-Some examples follow:
+Here are some examples:

 [Fairness bias] describes our tendency to seek balance.
 If a supplier keeps an open line of communication with an unhappy customer about a